 Can you pay to name a star?

-No, you cannot pay to name a star through the IAU, as the IAU does not engage in commercial transactions for star naming.
+You cannot pay to name a star through the IAU, as the IAU does not engage in commercial transactions for star naming.
 However, there are private companies that offer a personalized and memorable experience by using independent catalogs that include the same data as the IAU, allowing you to celebrate special occasions with a custom star name.

 Are commercial star-naming services legitimate?